 Diabetes And Sexual Health

 In a society where sex is omnipresent, it’s surprising to realize that it’s still a taboo topic.
-Although we openly discuss many of the complications of diabetes, there’s very little talk about sexual problems—which occur more frequently and earlier in people with diabetes.
+Although we openly discuss about many of the complications of diabetes, there’s very little talk about sexual problems, which occur more frequently and earlier in people living with diabetes.

 When desire flags

 Blood glucose levels are sometimes behind this, especially if they’ve been poorly managed for years.
 The inflammation, nerve damage and circulatory problems caused by improper blood glucose management can hinder libido.
 There’s also a link between diabetes and low testosterone, a hormone that’s closely related to sexual desire and which is, contrary to widely held beliefs, found in both men and women.
 Finally, the heart of the problem may lie in psychological factors, lifestyle habits or medication, which means the treatment will vary based on the cause.

 Despite experiencing sexual desire, men and women with diabetes may have difficulty reaching orgasm.
 In women, this is sometimes due to a diabetes-related nervous or hormonal problem that results in a loss of sensation.
 In men, they can be unable to ejaculate or experience retrograde ejaculation (with sperm ending up in the bladder) due to blood flow or internal muscle contraction issues.
 Many other factors may be involved, both physically and psychologically.
 Again, measures to deal with the problem will depend on what caused it.